Startr/WEB-flask/README.md

 # Your Startr Web App

-v0.1.0
+v0.2.0

-# WEB-Flask: 256 Lines of Python Goodness 🚀
+# WEB-Flask: less than 256 Lines of Python Goodness 🚀

 A simple yet powerful web application built with Flask and sprinkled with love...